SoftwareAG/sag-mainstream-devops-az-03-05-api-mockup-with-wmcloud/README.md

-# API Mockup deployment with WmCloud and webmethods.io integration proxy service
+# MOVING - API Mockup deployment with WmCloud and webmethods.io integration proxy service

+# This repo will be moved away from the Software AG organization

 The purpose of this repository is to give an example of a project having the following aspects: